Kdecherf/blog.kdecherf.com/content/2013-07-25-mutt-a-lightweight-sidebar-patch-for-heavy-folders.markdown

   <strong>UPDATE 2014/06/07:</strong> patched the patch for Mutt 1.5.23
 </div>

 Hey, I'm back after "several" busy days to show you a little tip of my virtual set _"Leave Gmail"_.
-In case you have several folders with a lot of emails (_more than 10,000 per folder_) like me and you want to use the sidebar patch [1] for your beloved Mutt, read this.
+In case you have several folders with a lot of emails (_more than 10,000 per folder_) like me and you want to use the [sidebar patch](http://www.lunar-linux.org/mutt-sidebar/) for your beloved Mutt, read this.

 ![Mutt Sidebar Patch](/images/2013/07/mutt-sidebar.png)